Japanese Fried Shrimp Balls

-These delicate Japanese fried shrimp balls are flavored with horseradish and fish sauce, formed with rice flour, quick fried and dipped in sake flavored soy sauce.
+These delicate Japanese Fried Shrimp Balls are flavored with horseradish and fish sauce, formed with rice flour, quick fried and dipped in sake flavored soy sauce.

 Izakaya style Japanese shrimp balls